-‘Bold And The Beautiful’ Casting Spoilers: Bridget Visits Brooke & Eva Flits In
+'Bold And The Beautiful' Casting Spoilers: Bridget Visits Brooke & Eva Flits In

-The Bold and the Beautiful casting spoilers for February 15-19 reveal that two familiar faces will return this week, per Soap Central.
-Ashley Jones will reprise her role as Dr. Bridget Forrester, and Kelly Kruger comes back as Forrester International’s publicist, Eva.
+The Bold and the Beautiful casting spoilers for February 15 to 19 reveal that two familiar faces will return this week, per Soap Central.
+Ashley Jones will reprise her role as Dr. Bridget Forrester, and Kelly Kruger will come back as Forrester International's publicist, Eva.

 Bridget will surprise her mother with a visit, per The Inquisitr.
 She wants to touch base with her family and wants all the details of what's been happening in their lives.